 Best Overall Credit Report Service

 Our choice for the best overall credit reporting service is Identity Guard.
-This company provides monthly credit reports from Equifax, Experian and TransUnion.
+This company provides monthly credit reports from Equifax, Experian and TransUnion, depending on the plan you select.

 You’ll also be able to check your credit scores for each of the three bureaus.
 Identity Guard uses the CreditXpert model, which is slightly different from the FICO or VantageScore models that lenders base their decisions on.
 Still, this score is a good approximation of what lenders will look at.
 Identity Guard also offers a score simulator that lets you see how opening new lines of credit or making other financial decisions will affect your scores.